sushrutb/website/source/_posts/2025-12-27-essential-tremors.md

 After growing up, it did affect my dating life a little bit.
 At least until I got diagnosed and could explain the condition to myself and to my date.

+Learning a string musical instrument was very challenging and I gave up trying.
+It is possible to learn, of course.
+But initially very challenging.

 #### Minor adjustments to manage

 1. Use heavier pens.
 Of course nowadays writing by hand is not required as much.
 But if you know a kid who is in schoold and has *really* bad hand writing, worth investigating and getting a heavier pen.